 Watch for low-season promos.
 The South Pacific is warm and sunny year-round, but the islands do have a low season (December to March) when rain and occasional tropical storms do occur.
-Yes, there’s higher humidity and passing afternoon showers, but occupancy is lower so there are often air and accommodation deals.
+Yes, there’s higher humidity and passing afternoon showers, but occupancy is lower, so there are often air and accommodation deals.
 It is, however, high season (summer) in Australia and New Zealand.

 Consider a cruise.
-For almost all-inclusive pricing (sometimes even airfare) and visits to 5-6 islands in a single week (or several countries in two or three weeks), check out cruises that sail the islands of Tahiti on round-trip itineraries from Papeete (Windstar and Paul Gauguin) or a combination of South Pacific island nations on itineraries from Hawaii or Australia (Princess, Holland America, Celebrity and Royal Caribbean).
+For almost all-inclusive pricing (sometimes even airfare) and visits to a couple of islands in a single week (or several countries in two or three weeks), check out cruises that sail the islands of Tahiti on round-trip itineraries from Papeete (Windstar and Paul Gauguin) or a combination of South Pacific island nations on itineraries from Hawaii or Australia (Princess, Holland America, Celebrity and Royal Caribbean).

 Search for rates that include breakfast — and then stretch breakfast into lunch.
-Order room-service for breakfast (first confirm that it’s included in your package) and you’ll typically receive enough food -- eggs, bacon, croissants, yogurt, fruit, cheese, and baguettes -- that you can wrap up half to store in your minibar until lunch; supplement with non-perishable snacks, such as dried fruit or protein bars, packed from home, and perfect for a picnic.
+Order room service for breakfast (first confirm that it’s included in your package), and you’ll typically receive enough food — eggs, bacon, croissants, yogurt, fruit, cheese, and baguettes — that you can wrap up half to store in your minibar until lunch; supplement with non-perishable snacks, such as dried fruit or protein bars, packed from home, and perfect for a picnic.